Rosa Gumataotao Rios

-Rosa Gumataotao Rios (born July 17, 1965) is an American academic.
-She served as the 43rd Treasurer of the United States and is a visiting scholar at the Radcliffe Institute for Advanced Study at Harvard University.
+Rosa Gumataotao Rios (born July 17, 1965) is a Mexican-American business leader who served as the 43rd Treasurer of the United States from 2009 to 2016, and was a visiting scholar at the Radcliffe Institute for Advanced Study at Harvard University in the late 2010s.
+In 2022, Joe Biden appointed her as the chairwoman of the United States Semiquincentennial Commission.

 Early life and education

 Rios was born the sixth of nine children in Hayward, California.
-Rios' mother, an immigrant from Mexico, raised all nine children on her own and with the support of their church, sent all of her children to Catholic schools and off to college.
+Her father, who was from Mexico, was a seasonal migrant worker at the Hunt's tomato factory.
+Rios' mother, also an immigrant from Mexico, raised all nine children on her own and with the support of their church, sent all of her children to Catholic schools and off to college.
 All nine children worked at a young age.
 Rios worked beginning in her freshman year of high school at the office headquarters for the Alameda County Library System.
 Rios stated that she "had won the lottery with this job" as she had access to any book she ever wanted to read and that her experience and reading during this period led in part to her acceptance to Harvard University.
+Of working as a student in the Harvard libraries, she reported, "To go from the county library in my hometown of Hayward to Widener Library was like winning the lottery.”

-Rios graduated from Moreau Catholic High School in 1983, before attending Harvard, where she graduated with high honors.
-She received the Dean’s Award as the founder of Cultural Rhythms and is one of the few U.S. recipients of the Silver Medal Award from the Royal Society of Arts in Britain.
+Rios went to Saint Clement and Rios soon graduated from Moreau Catholic High School in 1983.
+She attended Harvard, and graduated in 1987 with high honors. with a double major in Sociology and Romance Languages and Literatures.
+She received the Dean's Award as the founder of Cultural Rhythms and is one of the few U.S. recipients of the Silver Medal Award from the Royal Society of Arts in Britain.
 Rios was hired by General Reinsurance Corporation as a Commercial Property Underwriter to analyze the risks of commercial investments.
-She later pursued her MBA at the Haas School of Business at UC Berkeley.

 Public career

 Rios was hired in 1994 by the City of San Leandro as a Development Specialist.
 She developed strong roots in business and government in Northern California and became an expert in economic development and redevelopment for the cities of Union City, and Fremont before moving on to Oakland in 2003 as the Director of Redevelopment and Economic Development for the City of Oakland.
+She has been a member, then chair, of the U.S. Semiquincentennial Commission since 2016.